huijing/slides/63-moz-roadshow-eu-2019/README.md

 - items are stretched along the cross axis to the full height of the flex line once you apply `display: flex`
 - once the `align-self` or `align-items` property is applied though, the items revert to their original heights
 - an interesting value for `align-items` is `baseline`, which is useful when you have text within flex items of varying sizes and positions
-- `baseline` lines them all up, and if the text within each item is related, makes it easier to comprehend
+- `baseline` lines them all up, so if the text within each item is related, it becomes much easier to read
-- if there is more space in the flex container than the total height of all the flex lines, you'll end up with these gaps, that maybe you don't want
-- lastly, `align-content` lets you pack your items together and align the whole block of items within the container

 ---

+- if there is more space in the flex container than the total height of all the flex lines *(set container height to more than 75vh)*, you'll end up with these gaps, that maybe you don't want
+- Using `align-content` lets you pack your items together and align the whole block of items within the container

+[18.35]

 ## Grid, where we finally have real rows and columns